jzxchiang/mhacks2014/README.md

 Impetus connects Columbia students with similar interests who would never have met.
+Made at MHacks 2014.